tradingeconomics/notebooks/README.md

 # Trading Economics Notebooks

 The Trading Economics Python Jupyter Notebooks GitHub repository showcases examples on how one can easily interact with our data to make interesting data findings and insights.
+Trading Economics is a gateway to 20 million indicators from 196 countries.
+Trading Economics also provides its subscribers with a near real-time economic calendar updated 24 hours a day, historical data time series sourced recently and directly from national statistics offices, quotes for thousands of financial markets, and active support.
+With a developer account You get free access to datasets from the Worldbank, the United Nations, the Federal Reserve, the EUROSTAT, and much more.

 ## Getting started